Saint John XXIII, Pope

 Patron Saint of papal delegates

-A smart, holy bishop with a warm, fatherly personality becomes a pope of change
+A smart, holy priest with a fatherly personality becomes a warm-hearted pope

-Pope Saint John XXIII was born Angelo Roncalli into a large, humble, rural family in a mountainous region of northern Italy.
+Pope Saint John XXIII was born Angelo Roncalli into a large, humble, rural family in a mountainous region of Northern Italy.
 He entered the local minor seminary at the age of eleven and persevered in his philosophical and theological studies, both locally and in Rome, until his ordination in 1904.
 Angelo had the good fortune to know, serve, and study under a succession of well-educated, charitable, and holy pastors.
-Both his formal and informal formation by the Church created in him the winning combination of rustic common sense, broad historical vision, and cultural openness that would mark his entire life.
-While his farm background certainly marked his personality, his stellar education, life of prayer, and total immersion in the rich Catholic life and history of his region truly formed him into a great man.
+Both his formal and informal Church-sponsored education created in him the winning combination of rustic common sense, broad historical vision, and cultural openness that would mark his entire life.
+His simple, but not simplistic, farm background, stellar education, profound life of prayer, and total immersion in the rich Catholic life and history of his native region formed and molded him into a great man.

-After his ordination he became secretary to his bishop, a saintly and pastoral prelate whose total dedication left a deep impression on the young priest who was at his side for everything for almost ten years.
-Father Roncalli also edited a monthly journal, taught theology and history in the seminary, was a chaplain for various groups, and a medic and chaplain during World War I. His engaging personality and wisdom, above all, left a deep impression.
+After his ordination, Father Angelo Roncalli became secretary to his bishop, a saintly and pastoral prelate whose total dedication left a deep impression on the young priest who was at his side for everything for almost ten years.
+Father Roncalli also edited a monthly journal, taught theology and history in the seminary, gave priestly guidance to various groups, and served as an army medic and military chaplain during World War I. His engaging personality and deep wisdom left a deep impression.
 He was, simply, an outstanding priest.
-In 1921 the Pope called him to Rome to serve the universal church in various roles, including as the Vatican representative in Bulgaria, Turkey, Greece, and then as the Apostolic Nuncio to Paris near the end of WWII and beyond.
-In 1953 he was made a Cardinal and Patriarch of Venice, and so returned to some of the direct pastoral duties he loved so much and which had been so reduced during his long administrative service to the Church.
+In 1921 the Pope called him to Rome to serve the universal church in various roles, including as the Vatican representative in Bulgaria, Turkey, and Greece, and then as the Apostolic Nuncio to Paris near the end of WWII and beyond.
+In 1953 he was made a Cardinal and the Patriarch of Venice, and thus returned to some of the direct pastoral duties he loved so much and which had been so reduced during his long administrative service to the Church.

 Pope Saint John XXIII, may your long life of dedicated and selfless service to the Church and to her faithful be an example for all priests and bishops.
 May they see in you an example of the Good Shepherd who cares for his flock with wisdom and tenderness.